metosin/reitit/doc/ring/default_middleware.md

 | `::exception/default`                | a default exception handler if nothing else matched (default `exception/default-handler`).
 | `::exception/wrap`                   | a 3-arity handler to wrap the actual handler `handler exception request => response` (no default).

-The handler is selected from the options map by exception idenfitifier in the following lookup order:
+The handler is selected from the options map by exception identifier in the following lookup order:

 1) `:type` of exception ex-data
 2) Class of exception